 Microspheres are also used as gentle exfoliators in facial scrubs.
 Round particles are known to be less irritating to the skin than irregularly shaped, abrasive exfoliants with sharp edges such as apricot kernels and walnut shells.
-The roundness and smoothness of microspheres therefore makes them gentle and effective exfoliating agents to remove dead cells without harming the skin.
-In addition, microspheres are commonly used as fillers/texture enhancers in pressed and loose powders, foundations, concealers, lipsticks, mascara, skin lotions and variety of other applications; a sample wrinkle and line minimizer is shown in Formula 1.
+The roundness and smoothness of microspheres therefore makes them gentle and effective exfoliating agents to remove dead cells without harming the skin.3, 4 In addition, microspheres are commonly used as fillers/texture enhancers in pressed and loose powders, foundations, concealers, lipsticks, mascara, skin lotions and variety of other applications; a sample wrinkle and line minimizer is shown in Formula 1.

 Colored Polyethylene Microspheres